-Australia: Gearing up for better days, but challenges linger Asia Pacific Economic Outlook, Q3 2017
+Australia: Gearing up for better days, but challenges linger has been added to your bookmarks.

 With exports driving growth last year and signs of global recovery becoming more visible, Australia seems to be moving toward better days.
 However, the economy has been facing challenges related to its labor market and domestic demand.